-Best planted in fall (but able to be started or planted year-round), pond pines will grow slowly, taking as many as 18 years to reach maturity.
-Due to their love of water, pond pines primarily call areas near swamps, marshes, and ponds home—though they're commonly seen in coastal plains areas as well.
+Best planted in fall (though any time is usually successful), pond pines grow slowly, taking as many as 18 years to reach maturity.
+Due to their love of water, pond pines usually make their homes in areas near swamps, marshes, and ponds—though they're seen in coastal plains areas as well.

 |Botanical Name||Pinus serotina|

 |Mature Size||40–70 ft. tall, 1–3 ft. wide (trunk)|

 |Soil Type||Moist, sandy loam|

 Pond pine trees are not generally valued as landscaping trees, as their form is not considered attractive or unique.
 However, they can be useful in preventing erosion and improving water quality.
 Like many landscape trees, they don't take a lot of personalized care to help thrive.
 As long as you live in the proper USDA hardiness zone, you can likely grow a pond pine.
 That said, properties that provide their preferred environmental elements (moist, boggy conditions) will serve the tree the best.

 Pond pine trees like sites with poor drainage, and in forests this means undrained peaty soil that holds moisture.
 Evergreen shrub bogs that do not drain well are also called "pocosins" and are also likely locations where one finds pond pines, which led to "pocosin pine" becoming one of the folk names of the pond pine.
 Additionally, the tree will do best in a soil mixture that is slightly acidic.
 These damp, boggy conditions can be tough to replicate on a traditional suburban property, so keep that in mind when deciding whether or not to host this tree in your yard.